Consider the narrow way(eSword Luk 13:24) or sanctification of the

 Sabbath loose his ox or donkey from the stall, and lead it away to water it ?"

-We oughtn't to assume from these treatise' that Jesus didn't care about the 10 commandments, which
+We oughtn't to assume from these treatise' that Jesus didn't care about the moral law and 10 commandments, which

 many Christians sincerely hold to; another view is detailed in The Kingdom of The Cults Appendix B